mheadd/opensense/README.md

 * Create a new topic.
 * Note the prefix on the **Topic ARN** and enter into the <code>config.js</code> file.
 * Enter additional SNS credentials into the <code>config.js</code> file.

+Use the methods below to list, subscribe and publish to topics.

+## Methods

+* /list
+* Get a list of availalbe topics.
+* Sample request:

+* /subscribe
+* Subscribe to one or more topics.
+* Sample request:

+* /publish
+* Publish a message to a topic.
+* Sample request: